2. Who We Are

 • creating a specific log-in session for a user of the site in order that the site remembers that a user is logged in and that their page requests are delivered in an effective, secure and consistent manner;

-• recognising if a visitor to the site is registered with us in any way;
+• recognise if a visitor to the site is registered with us in any way;

-• customising elements of the promotional layout and/or content of the pages of the site.
+• customising elements of the promotional layout or content of the pages of the site.

 Performance and measurement